KayEm/daily-standup-timer/README.md

 - What will you do today?
 - Are there any impediments in your way?

-If the countdown from 1 minute reaches 0, a stopwatch will start to count the overtime.
+If the countdown from 1 minute reaches 0, a stopwatch will count the overtime.

 #Getting Started
 1. Installation process